xinwenfu/IoT/README.md

 This repository is dedicated to the [IoT security and privacy classes](http://www.cs.uml.edu/~xinwenfu/Teaching.html) taught by [Dr. Xinwen Fu](http://www.cs.uml.edu/~xinwenfu/index.html) of University of Massachusetts Lowell.

 ## Hardware
-Our IoT kit has two versions.
+Our IoT kit has multiple versions.
+The PCB Version 2 is the preferred one now.
 1. [PCB version](https://github.com/xinwenfu/SaTC-PCB)
 2. [Breadboard version](Breadboard)